sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The container runtime to use for the nodes
+The container runtime to use in the nodes of the node pool.
+Default is `containerd`.

 ### Constraints